Your trip includes

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.

-Day 2: Arrive Barcelona
+Day 2: Arrive in Barcelona

 Day 3: Barcelona - Manresa - Montserrat